Why Do LED Lights Flicker? 6 Common Causes + Easy Fixes

-Flickering of LED lights could be very annoying.
-LED bulbs and headlights can flicker in many situations.
-Sometimes a dimmer switch is involved, other times the flickering happens due to other technical reasons.
 In this article you will learn the root causes of LED flickering and how you can fix this effect.

-Flickering LED lights
+Flickering LED Lights

 After switching to LEDs or when replacing a faulty LED lamp in some cases the LED light will start flickering.
 The intensity of the flicker effect may vary depending on the situation.
 However, in most cases it is very annoying and disturbing.
 To stop the flickering, the root cause must be found first.
 The most common error sources are in connection with dimmers, transformers and defective lamps.

-In addition to the standard LED lights for the 120V power grid, there are also low-voltage LED lamps.
+In addition to the standard LED lights for the 120V AC power grid, there are also low-voltage LED lamps.
 These are often used as replacements for low-voltage halogen lamps.
 Most low-voltage lamps work with an operating voltage of 12V.
 This voltage is generated from the power grid by a transformer.

-Quality of output voltage
+Quality of Output Voltage

 Low voltage LED lamps require a stable and clean input voltage.
 The old halogen lamps did not have such high demands on the quality of transformer output.
 An unclean and fluctuating output voltage on the transformer can cause the LED lights to flicker.